 go to top

 A photocopying service is available at the Museum.
-However, many items in the collection are the
+However, many items in the Society's collection are the

 unpublished work of living individuals.
 The Canadian Copyright Act places some limits on making copies